jlumbroso/combstruct2json/tests/README.md

 We also have certain standard specification to use as examples:

-- `cographs` is a symbolic grammar describing cographs, following the split decomposition framework of Bahrani and Lumbroso (2017).
+- `cographs` is a symbolic grammar describing cographs, following the split decomposition framework of Bahrani and Lumbroso (2017);
+- `reluctantQPW1` is the automatically generated half-plane walk grammar that is optimal for the random sampling of a reluctant quarter-plane walk, a walk of which the drift is very negative, following the work of Lumbroso, Mishna, Ponty (2016).